Yandex Data Processing resource relationships

 These are physical servers that only host your VMs.
 Such VMs ensure the operation of both the cluster and your other services that support dedicated hosts.
 The hosts are selected from dedicated host groups specified when creating a cluster.

-Such a placement option makes sure the VMs are physically isolated.
+This placement option ensures physical isolation of the VMs.
 A Yandex Data Processing cluster using dedicated hosts includes all features of a regular cluster.

 For more information about dedicated hosts, see the Yandex Compute Cloud documentation.